Young Ukrainian refugees perform with Orchestra from Homeland

 As the concert began, many welcomed the musicians onto the stage including

-Theodore Kuchar, the orchestra’s principal conductor, said: “If these two to three minutes can help and connect them to the life they left then I feel that I and the orchestra have done our Christian duties to support this”.
+Theodore Kuchar, the orchestra’s principal conductor, said: “If these two to three minutes can help and connect them to the life they left then I feel that I and the orchestra have done our duties to support this”.

 Olena, one of the young musicians who took part, was a fan of music and dance at school in Ukraine.